cguillou/video-carousel-component/README.md

 # Video carousel component

-*Note: unit tests haven't been written to save time.
+*Note 1: unit tests haven't been written to save time.
 If this component was going to production, tests have to be added.*

-*Note 2: I coundn't find the right font in the Drive shared with me* *Note 3: Videos are not included in the repository because they are too large* *Note 4: The video #11 doesn't have the right format.
+*Note 2: I coundn't find the right font in the Drive shared with me*

+*Note 3: Videos are not included in the repository because they are too large*

+*Note 4: The video #11 doesn't have the right format.
 It's slitghly larger*

 ## Screenshots